yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_performance.md

 "linkTitle": "Performance tuning",
 "weight":"26",
 "date": "2019-10-14",
-"description": "Configure API Gateway to optimize its performance."
+"description": "Optimize API Gateway performance using various configuration options."
 }

-This section explains how to optimize your gateway performance using various configuration options.
-For example, general performance tuning options include tracing, monitoring, and logging.
+General performance tuning options include tracing, monitoring, and logging.
 More advanced performance tuning options include database pooling, HTTP keep alive, chunked encoding, and client threads.

 ## General performance tuning

-You can optimize your gateway performance by using Policy Studio to configure the general settings described in this section.
+You can optimize your API Gateway performance by using Policy Studio to configure the general settings described in this section.

 ### Minimize tracing